denisemartini/ModPop/log_ModPop_analysis.md

 All the other pipelines had that information already encoded, so no need to fix anything else.
 The other thing I want to do is a VennDiagram plot of the pipeline comparison.
 I should be able to get all the necessary numbers from the `vcf-compare5.txt` file.
 I would like to put this in a proper piece of code rather than just copy the numbers over, even if that would be faster right now...
 I am preparing two R scripts:
-- one to plot the missingness of the data, in a heatmap and with information per individual (depth and missing data), using vcfR
+- one to plot the missingness of the data, in a heatmap and with information per individual (depth and missing data), using vcfR [`Missing_data_vcfR.Rmd`]
-- the other one to plot the intersection between pipelines, with VennDiagram and UpSetR This part of the analysis is in separate reports, in .Rmd format, because I wrote it directly in RStudio.
+- the other one to plot the intersection between pipelines, with VennDiagram and UpSetR [`Intersection_pipelines.Rmd`] This part of the analysis is in separate reports, in .Rmd format, because I wrote it directly in RStudio.

 ###### 11.12.18